mip92/tattoo/README.md

 - On merge to `main` → automatic Docker image build
 - Image is pushed to Docker Hub
-- **This repository** automatically detects updates and deploys frontend
+- **This repository** can be triggered to deploy frontend when new images are available

 ### 2. **Backend Updates** (`tserver` repository)

 - On merge to `main` → automatic Docker image build
 - Image is pushed to Docker Hub
-- **This repository** automatically detects updates and deploys backend
+- **This repository** can be triggered to deploy backend when new images are available

 ### 3. **Infrastructure Changes** (this repository)